AstroMeYT/OSI/README.md

 ## How does it work?

 OSI is basically a neater frontend for Git.
-It pulls packages from Git, and follows a ```osi.instruct``` file telling OSI the required commands/actions to install the program to the user's system.
+It pulls packages from Git, and follows a ```osi.instruct``` file telling OSI the required commands/actions to install or build the program to the user's system.